CameronLonsdale/CameronLonsdale.github.io/index.md

 title: Hello
 ---

-# Bootstrapped Startup and Small Business Security
+# Bootstrapped Security for Startups and Small Business

 Are you a small technology business or startup who wants security advice but are unsure where to begin?
 Do you want to build good practices before hiring dedicated security staff?
 Rather than start with a generic pentest, let me assess your current setup, and help you create an improvement roadmap that makes sense for what your business is trying to achieve.